Azure/azure-maps-creator-onboarding-tool/README.md

 There is also `fetchAddress` request to public API to search coordinates by address.

 All API requests live in `src/common/api/index.js`.
+API is designed to be used only by the onboarding tool and is not supported for any other use.

 ## Map interactions.